-When we bought our little camper, Bongo, we were ready to take it out camping right away.
+When we bought our little teardrop trailer, Bongo, we were ready to take it out camping right away.
 Bongo came with a lot of extras, but we still need to purchase some teardrop camper accessories to have everything we need.
 Here is a complete list of items that we use when we take it camping.

 Teardrop Camper Accessories Overview